CDCgov/ww-inference-model/README.md

 ## Install `wwinference`

-Once `cmdstanr` and `CmdStan` are installed, the next step is to download this repository and install the package, `wwinference`.
+Once `cmdstanr` and `CmdStan` are installed, the next step is to install the package, `wwinference`.
 The package provides tools for specifying and running the model, and installs other needed dependencies.

-### User install

 The package can be installed directly from github by running the following within an R session:
 ```R
 install.packages("remotes")